kallaway/100-days-of-code/log.md

 **Thoughts**: I am procratinating moving the files but I don't want to dive into a project without TV App info in my mind.
 I want to take the time to do it right.

 **Link to work**: Same Samsung Developer docs

+##Day 75: March 14, 2017
+**Today's Progress**: Went ahead and looked closely at the 4 file folders within the Samsung Samrt TV app.
+Realized there are many duplicates.
+Asked about this, confirmed, and will begin refactoring project tomorrow.

+**Thoughts**: This week is going to be out of whack because of Spring Break and schedule craziness.

+**Link to work**: project folder(s)